KatherineMichel/digital-commonplace/README.md

 https://blog.repl.it/alwayson
 https://repl.it/templates
-https://twitter.com/amasad/status/1053072622257266688 | Amjad Masad on Twitter: "Announcing (free) HTTPS-ready custom domains for websites and webservers on @replit https://t.co/vHdc2YSsyt Here is me linking a domain to a repl in less than 30 seconds 🤯… https://t.co/loqfwW8OVt"
+https://twitter.com/amasad/status/1053072622257266688 | Amjad Masad on Twitter: "Announcing (free) HTTPS-ready custom domains for websites and webservers on @replit https://t.co/vHdc2YSsyt Here is me linking a domain to a repl in less than 30 seconds 🤯… https://t.co/loqfwW8OVt" https://twitter.com/mattlovesjenni/status/1357331915175571456 | Matt Bloomfield on Twitter: "Holy cow I just built my first web app on @replit and I'm totally addicted.
+Totally prototyped an HTTP server and got a free URL, working SSL, the ability to keep secrets private, all for free and with ZERO config.
+Like it took me five minutes - tempted to run prod in here..." / Twitter

 https://glitch.dev/ | Using Glitch for Developer Relations https://cdn.glitch.com/397b22cb-b0ea-4417-a6c3-00517a4fd68e%2Fv9_Using%20Glitch%20for%20DevRel%20Brochure.pdf?v=1588630097886